- November 12, 2022

 With a little planning, though, you can create simple, vegetarian meals that are every bit as filling and delicious as meat-centered ones!

-Now, let’s learn about vegetarian facts and myths!
+Now, let’s learn about the top myths about vegetarianism!
 I could write a book about all the facts to set straight, but I chose a few important ones to focus on while eating a non-meat diet.

 Fact: Tofu can be very good for you.